vlutton/encore-ui/src/rxCollapse/README.md

 ### Attributes

 - `title`: The title to display next to the toggle button.
+Remove or leave the title blank in order to enable "See More / See Less" version of rxCollapse.
 - `expanded`: Initially expanded or collapsed.
 Default is expanded.